 Will Investors Pay a Premium for Being Green?

-Despite the surging focus on environmental sustainability, a new study suggests investors still care about the old kind of green.
+Despite the surging focus on environmental sustainability, research suggests investors still care about the old kind of green.

 “Green” investing is a big business.
 Virtually every brokerage firm offers a slew of financial products aimed at environmental improvement — green mutual funds, green stocks, green bonds, and green exchange-traded funds.